Hiking in Banff National Park: A Guide for First Timers

 It set us on a path that eventually led to us living in a minivan for two years (Homer the Honda Odyssey – RIP) hitting all of the national parks in the western United States, quitting our corporate jobs, and jumping into creating this site full time.

 Anyway, enough about us!
-You’re here to discover the best hikes in Banff, and we’re here to use our experiences on the trails to help you figure out which hikes make the most sense for you, your hiking experience, and your fitness level.
+You’re here to discover the best hikes for your trip to Banff, and we’re here to use our experiences on the trails to help you figure out which hikes make the most sense for you, your hiking experience, and your fitness level.

 In this guide, we’re going to take you through everything you need to know about hiking in Banff National Park.
 We’ll start with some logistics, like the best time to go and some things to keep in mind before you hit the trail.